cortex-js/compute-engine/src/docs/guide-expressions.md

 The arguments of a function in canonical form are validated to make sure they match expectations.

-A canonical expression may include additional errors, for example `["Divide", 2, 5, 6]` (three arguments instead of two), `["Add", 2, "True"]` (mismatched argument domain, expected a number but got a boolean).
+A canonical expression may include additional errors compared to a non-canonical expression, for example `["Divide", 2, 5, 6]` (three arguments instead of two), `["Add", 2, "True"]` (mismatched argument domain, expected a number but got a boolean).

 **To check if an expression contains errors** use `expr.isValid`.

-When doing this check on a canonical expression it take into consideration not only possible syntax errors, but also semantic errors (incorrect number or domain of arguments, etc...).
+When doing this check on a canonical expression it takes into consideration not only possible syntax errors, but also semantic errors (incorrect number or domain of arguments, etc...).